florpe/libsinter/README.md

 # Libsinter

-A more opinionated alternative to libfuse.
+A more opinionated, less encompassing alternative to libfuse.
+With capabilities!

 ## Modes